scorpion00100/holbertonschool-validation/module2_task1/README.md

     “clean”: Stop the application.
 Delete the binary awesome-api and the log file awesome-api.log

     “test”: You want to test it to ensure that it behaves as expected.
-With the application started, you may want to use the command line curl
+With the application started, you may want to use the command line curl (or your web browser, or the command wget or any other HTTP client)

+Requirements

+You are expected to write a Makefile to automate the life-cycle of this application:

+    A Makefile should be present and valid
+    The binary awesome-api must NOT exist at the beginning, in the source code The goals build, run , stop, clean test should be implemented and mapped to the life-cycle stages of the same name

+The goal make help must be implemented and print a list of all the goals with a sentence each

 ## Prerequisites

-* Same tools as previous module
-* Golang in v1.15.*
-* NPM v7+ with NodeJS v14.* (stable)
-* Python 3 with pip module
-* golangci-lint
+* Hugo v0.80+ must be used.
+* Usage of Git Submodules is prohibited.
+* Use the theme "ananke" for the website by following:
+  * Note for non-git users at the Step 3.
+* The website is expected to be generated into `./dist` folder but this folder should be absent from the repo.

 ## Lifecycle